TerraMA2/terrama2/README.md

 We have prepared a special bash script for this purpose on Linux Ubuntu 14.04.
 This script can be found in TerraMA² source tree under **https://github.com/TerraMA2/terrama2/tree/master/install/install-3rdparty-linux-ubuntu-14.04.sh**.
 Follow the steps below:

-- Download the third-party libraries package used by the development: [terrama2-3rdparty-linux-ubuntu-14.04.tar.gz](http://www.dpi.inpe.br/terrama2-devel/terrama2-3rdparty-linux-ubuntu-14.04.tar.gz).
+- Download the third-party libraries package used by the development team: [terrama2-3rdparty-linux-ubuntu-14.04.tar.gz](http://www.dpi.inpe.br/terrama2-devel/terrama2-3rdparty-linux-ubuntu-14.04.tar.gz).

 - Copy the script [install-3rdparty-linux-ubuntu-14.04.sh](https://github.com/TerraMA2/terrama2/tree/master/install/install-3rdparty-linux-ubuntu-14.04.sh) to the same folder you have downloaded the [terrama2-3rdparty-linux-ubuntu-14.04.tar.gz](http://www.dpi.inpe.br/terrama2-devel/terrama2-3rdparty-linux-ubuntu-14.04.tar.gz).